ratatatatcode/express-ejs/documentation/04_Routers.md

 # Routers
 In this project, we separated the routes in order to manage it easier.
-The todoRoutes manages the  routes of the todo functionalities, while the authRoutes manage the signup,login, and recovery routes.
+The todoRoutes manages the  routes of the todo functionalities, while the authRoutes manage the sign in, sign up and recovery routes.

 # Let's start with authRoutes.js